A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Complexity Analysis

-This complexity analysis holds also for the multi-user case, since the feedback is determined at each \ac{MT} separately by conducting similar steps, i.e., by first estimating the channel and then evaluating either \eqref{eq:codebook_index_selection_j} in case of random codebooks, or \eqref{eq:codebook_index_selection_dir_j} in case of the directional codebook.
+This complexity analysis also holds for the multi-user case since the feedback is determined at each \ac{MT} separately by conducting similar steps, i.e., by first estimating the channel and then evaluating either \eqref{eq:codebook_index_selection_j} in the case of random codebooks, or \eqref{eq:codebook_index_selection_dir_j} in the case of the directional codebook.

 \emph{Kronecker Approximation for Reducing the Offloading Amount:} In order for a \ac{MT} to be able to compute feedback indices, the parameters of the \ac{GMM} \( f_{\mbh}^{(K)} \) need to be offloaded to the \ac{MT} upon entering the \ac{BS}' coverage area.
-In order to reduce the number of \ac{GMM} parameters, we can constrain the \ac{GMM} covariance matrices to a Kronecker factorization with fewer parameters, without influencing the online computational complexity.
-For spatial correlation scenarios, a well-known assumption is that the scattering in the vicinity of the transmitter and of the receiver are independent of each other, cf.~\cite{KeScPeMoFr02}.
-Similar, as in \cite{KoFeTuUt21J}, we use this assumption to construct a \ac{GMM} consisting of covariance matrices of the form \( \covhk = \mbC_{\text{tx},k} \otimes \mbC_{\text{rx},k} \).
+As demonstrated in a numerical example in Table~\ref{tab:num_params}, the number of \ac{GMM} parameters can be quite large.
+This is mainly due to the large number of parameters of the \ac{GMM}'s covariance matrices.
+In order to reduce the number of \ac{GMM} parameters, we can incorporate model-based insights without influencing the online computational complexity.
+For spatial correlation scenarios, a well-known assumption is that the scattering in the vicinity of the transmitter and receiver are independent of each other, cf.~\cite{KeScPeMoFr02}.
+Similarly, as in \cite{KoFeTuUt21J}, we use this assumption to constrain the \ac{GMM} covariance matrices to a Kronecker factorization with fewer parameters, i.e., we construct a \ac{GMM} consisting of covariance matrices of the form \( \covhk = \mbC_{\text{tx},k} \otimes \mbC_{\text{rx},k} \).
 Thus, instead of fitting a single unconstrained \ac{GMM} with $N\times N$-dimensional covariances, a transmit-side (receive-side) \ac{GMM} with $N_{\text{tx}} \times N_{\text{tx}}$ ($N_{\text{rx}} \times N_{\text{rx}}$)-dimensional covariances and $K_{\text{tx}}$ ($K_{\text{rx}}$) components is fitted.
 Thereafter, a \( K = \Ktx\Krx \)-components \ac{GMM} with $N\times N$-dimensional covariances is obtained by combinatorially computing all Kronecker products of the respective transmit- and receive-side covariance matrices.
 It was observed in \cite{KoFeTuUt21J} that the Kronecker \ac{GMM} performs almost equally well as compared to the unconstrained \ac{GMM}.
 The advantages of the Kronecker \ac{GMM} are a lower offline training complexity, the ability to parallelize the fitting process, and the need for fewer training samples since the Kronecker \ac{GMM} has much fewer parameters.